mstable/metavaults/3CrvConvexVaults.md

 ## Liquidation of Rewards

-The Vault Manager executes a number of transactions to collect the rewards (CRV and CVX) from the Convex Basic Vaults, swap them for DAI, donate the DAI back to the vaults which then streams the increase in assets per share over a day period.
+The Vault Manager executes a number of transactions to collect the rewards (CRV and CVX) from the Convex Basic Vaults, swap them for DAI, donate the DAI back to the vaults which then streams the increase in assets per share over a week period.

 ![Liquidation of rewards](./docs/savePlusValueFlowLiquidation.png)